 5. Predicting retail earnings and market share by counting cars in parking lot

 Looking for remote sensing applications with a great return on investment?
 Investors find using satellite imagery at big box store parking lots gives the most bang for their buck.
-The number of vehicles gives a snapshot of earnings, conversion rates and market share.
-It’s a simple high-tech strategy that can give market analysts the information needed.
-Learn more: Satellite Intelligence for Retail and Industrial Data
+Companies like RS Metrics count the number of vehicles in parking lots.
+In turn, this gives a snapshot of earnings, conversion rates and market share.
+All things considered, it’s a simple high-tech strategy that can give market analysts the information needed.

 6. Snapping aerial photos for military surveillance using messenger pigeons in World War II